stroxler/pyre-notes-and-tools/pycon-2025/dynamic-vs-static-v1.md

 ## Dynamic Pattern 3: Flow-dependent Logic and Dynamic Classes (5 minutes)

-It's common for dynamic code to use narrows (which static type checkers do support in simple cases) in ways that exceed type checker limitations, for example:
+It's common for dynamic code to use type narrows (which static type checkers do support in simple cases) in ways that exceed type checker limitations, for example:
 - narrowing multiple variables together and reusing the condition later
 - relying on invariants that aren't written down as part of the type reasoning

 Class construction is another common place for highly dynamic logic
-- Dynamically-typed python just sets attributes on classes and instances freely; often an attribute might or might not be set and the runtime just throws an error on bad lookups
+- Dynamically-typed Python just sets attributes on classes and instances freely; often an attribute might or might not be set and the runtime just throws an error on bad lookups
 - Some type checkers support inferring types not declared in the body (especially if set in constructors), but there are limits both to inference and safety and tradeoffs between them
 - It's possible to create some really cool magic using custom metaclasses or class decorators.
   - This is sometimes used, for example to define methods automatically based on class attributes.